m-anand/INFOBAR/Readme.md

 1. Extract contents of INFOBAR.zip to the local ICA-AROMA-master folder (The original ICA-AROMA program can be downloaded [here](https://github.com/maartenmennes/ICA-AROMA).).
 2. Alternatively, extract the contents to any desired location.
 Upon first run, go to Settings and select the location to `ICA_AROMA.py` in the panel, then click save.
 This will save the default configuration.

-The following modules are required for the software: tkinter , bs4, statistics, futures, json, threading
+Python modules required: tkinter , bs4, statistics, futures, json, threading

 If running the program produces en error on missing modules (eg  `ModuleNotFoundError: No module named <Module_Name>`), simply install that module using the following command: